By Raiyah Butt

 *TRIGGER WARNING: mentions of death and abuse*

-In a rare case this week, justice actually prevailed in a courtroom in Riyadh, over the tragic death of Abiron Begum Ansar.
+In a rare case this week in Riyadh, a verdict was reached over the tragic death of Abiron Begum Ansar.
 She was a Bangladeshi domestic migrant worker found beaten to death by her employers in Saudi Arabia, in March 2019.
 Abiron’s family said she had complained that her employer had poured hot water over her and pushed her face into a metal grill as a form of punishment before she was brutally killed.
 In a heartbreaking testament, her brother-in-law said that her body was found in such a horrible state, their family couldn’t look at it.

 And Then There Was COVID